Compare 525 Sociology. programs ranked by graduate earnings. Average earnings: $49,170. Top programs: $101,536+.

-Sociology programs produce graduates earning between $58,517 and $71,802—a $13K spread that demonstrates why program selection matters independently of school prestige.
-Across 539 ranked programs, outcomes vary based on program quality, not institutional reputation.
+Sociology programs produce graduates earning between $20,140 and $101,536—an $81K spread that demonstrates why program selection matters independently of school prestige.
+Across 525 ranked programs nationally, outcomes vary based on program quality, not institutional reputation.
+The data is clear: where you study sociology matters as much as where you study.

 | Rank | School | Program Earnings | Cohort Size | Student Debt | Student GPS | Parent Debt | Parent GPS |